jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Stuff I Couldn't Fit In

 I tried to make Techvolution very readable.
-It needed to be.
 Almost all the topics and subjects are metaphors for the lessons Europe learned going from the Dark Ages, through the Medieval Ages, to the Science Age, Enlightenment Age, and finally the Industrial Age.
 So there was a lot of stuff to fit it.
 If you're a history or philosophy nerd, I hope you realize why I synthesized things the way I did.
 The benefit was, by keeping things simple, I was forced to better understand the content.

-Without changing our path (which I mentioned above, I don't see coming) The West really is headed towards societal failure, a new version of the Thirty Years War.
+Without changing our path (which I mentioned above, I can only hope is coming) The West really is headed towards societal failure, a new version of the Thirty Years War.
 That's not supposed to sound alarmist.
 It's a diagnosis using our history.
 Every new age needs a new philosophy that unites the people into thinking of the big picture and making a new player god.
-Unless we create a player god in an era of mass-collaborationone soon, we wont stay ahead of our problems and people will fight for a better life using the philosophy of the past; just like our ancestors fought against Catholicism and Protestantism when the real enemy was nobility.
+Unless we create a player god in an era of mass-collaborationone soon, we wont stay ahead of our problems and people will fight for a better life using the philosophy of the past; just like our ancestors fought against Catholicism and Protestantism when the real enemy was selfish, effeminate nobility.

 If I could travel back to 1618 to those very unhappy Europeans on Main Street, I'd say the same thing to them I told you.
 But they wouldn't believe it because I'd be talking about the future.
 With you it's been the past.
 There's a better chance it'll all click.

-By clcking of course I mean upgrading our philosophy.
-While there are always lots of lessons in all philosophy books, in the game of civilization, certain cards or philosophical upgrades are much more important than others.
+By clicking of course I mean upgrading our philosophy.
+While there are always lots of lessons in all philosophy books, in the game of civilization certain cards or philosophical upgrades are much more important than others.
 For reference, here's some of the lessons our ancestors taught us in blood, sweat, and tears, and I used in this book.

 ===